 - Like Jiu-Jitsu, Muay Thai is ineffective against many attackers.

 I hope you find this article worthwhile to learn about the best martial arts for street fighting and self-defense.
-So, you’ll have an idea about how to defend yourself in some unwanted situations.
+So you’ll know how to defend yourself in some unwanted situations.

-Please share your thoughts with us: Is BJJ the best martial art for street fighting?
+Please share your thoughts: Is BJJ the best martial art for street fighting?